+ What is the Atlantic Fellows for Social and Economic Equity?

 Visa fees for Non-Residential Fellows will also be covered by the Atlantic Fellows programme.

-+ Does the Atlantic Fellowship programme support PhD study?
++ Does the Atlantic Fellows programme support PhD study?

-The Atlantic Fellowship programme does not support PhD study.
-The Residential Atlantic Fellowship supports a 12 month MSc in Inequalities and Social Sciences at LSE, whilst the Non-Residential Atlantic Fellowship supports a 12-18 month programme of short courses and project work.
+The Atlantic Fellows programme does not support PhD study.
+The Residential fellowship supports a 12 month MSc in Inequalities and Social Sciences at LSE, whilst the Non-Residential fellowship supports a 12-18 month programme of short courses and project work.

 Alternatively you may be interested in the Leverhulme Doctoral Scholarships, based at the LSE’s International Inequalities Institute – more information is available on the Institute's website.